teen nicotine cessation program

 - Setting a quit day, symptoms of recovery and nicotine replacement

 The teen STAND program at Dayton Children's consists of five 90-minute sessions, one session a week for five weeks.
-The next session is scheduled to begin on October 11, 2021.
-These session will be held virtually.
+The next session is scheduled to begin on November 22, 2021.
+These sessions will be held virtually.

 To register for the program: